himanshugoud/himanshugoud/README.md

 </tr>
 </table>

 <sub>An earlier prototype of SmartPark (`smartpark-real-time-parking-management-system`) also exists on this account — vanilla JS with `localStorage` instead of Firebase, no tests.
-It's an older iteration of the same project above, not a separate flagship.</sub>
+It's an older iteration of the same project above, not a separate flagship — see the repository notes at the end of this README for what's recommended for it.</sub>

 <br/>